- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 An all-metal crown is the strongest and most durable type, but it is not as aesthetically pleasing.
 While the shape and size of the surrounding teeth can be mimicked, the color remains different.

 They are usually used for back tooth restoration.
-Some do, however, like this aesthetic and even go as far as engraving it or adding gems.
+Some do, however, like this aesthetic and even go so far as to engrave it or add gems.

 Unfortunately, all-metal crowns can cause allergic reactions.
-They are usually a mix of materials such as gold, chromium, palladium, and silver.
+They are usually a mix of materials, including gold, chromium, palladium, and silver.
 The amount of gold in the crown can range from 20% to 77%.

-There are ratings that provide info on the metals used.
+Some ratings provide info on the metals used.
 The ratings are named “Base Metal”, “Noble Metal”, and “High Noble”.
-The last type has the highest percentage of gold.
+The last type has the highest gold content.

 These crowns tend to be the best fitting and least damaging to opposing teeth.

-The upside for these is that less of the tooth has to be removed than for other materials and they wear down at a rate similar to enamel.
-The downside is that they cannot be completed in one visit and you do have to wear a temporary crown.
+The upside of these is that less of the tooth needs to be removed than with other materials, and they wear down at a rate similar to enamel.
+The downside is that they cannot be completed in one visit, and you do have to wear a temporary crown.

 Strongest and most durable